 Most small businesses are doing it tough.
 This is not only due to worldwide economic conditions, but also because Australia is near the very top of the list of most expensive countries to do business, with high costs including taxation, and a high level of living standards.

-Not only that, but there is a lot of competition within what is really a very small market.
+There is also a lot of competition within what is really a very small market.

 The two obvious ways of maximising the potential of any business is by increasing profits and/or reducing costs.

-- the importer/wholesaler is marking up the cost of the goods, sometimes substantially, which makes the product expensive by the time it gets to the consumer
+- the importer/wholesaler is marking up the cost of the goods, sometimes substantially, which makes the product expensive by the time it gets to the consumer; and

-- cash flow is not being tied up with large stock levels
+- cash flow is not being tied up with large stock levels; and

 The good news is that things have been, and continue to change.